 Get Pampered And Rejuvenated At Dreams Spa By Pevonia

 Upon arriving at the spa, we were ushered into the women’s locker room.
 We were each given a locker to stow our belongings and provided a robe, towel, and flip-flops.
 We then had a few minutes to relax in the open-air waiting area and enjoy a cold strawberry juice.
-There was a nice spread of fruits, water and juices and ample seating in the shaded waiting area, in little woven huts, or on lounge benches in the sun.
+There was a nice spread of fruits, water, and juices to enjoy in the shaded waiting area, in little woven huts, or on lounge benches in the sun.

 Our massages took place in two connecting rooms, so we were essentially in one larger room together.
-I imagine this is also how a couples’ massage would work.
 The lights were dimmed and the setting serene.
 When my masseuse placed a warm blanket over me, I felt completely relaxed.

-After our massages, Ashley and I checked out the spa’s other amenities.
+After our massages, Ashley and I checked out the spa’s other amenities, which are included when you book a spa service.
 We baked a bit in the sauna, froze a bit in the cold plunge pool, giggled at the sensation of the bubble massage bed, and warmed back up in the Jacuzzi.